pandoc/lua-filters/include-files/README.md

 alternative format can be specified via the `format` attribute.
 Only plain-text formats are accepted.

+### Recursive transclusion

+Included files can in turn include other files.
+Note that all filenames must be relative to the directory from which pandoc is run.
+I.e., if a file `a/b.md` is included in the main document, and another file `a/b/c.md` should be included, the full relative path must be used.
+Writing `b/c.md` in `a/b.md` would *not* work.

 ## Example

 Let's assume we are writing a longer document, like a thesis.